-Add an Item to a Cart with Sailthru JS and Google Tag Manager
+Example: Add an Item to a Cart with Sailthru JS and Google Tag Manager

-Call this function each time a user adds an item to their cart or removes an item from their cart.
+The example uses Google Tag Manager variables with the addToCart call, which is part of the Sailthru.integration() function.
+This call is intended to be made each time a user adds an item to their cart or removes an item from their cart.
 Each time the cart contents changes, submit an array of all cart items.

 By specifying reminder_template and reminder_time, you can configure an abandoned-cart message that the user should receive if they do not make a purchase before the reminder_time has elapsed.